stylish-groupb-project/Stylish-Pro/week-4(by 12th Nov.)/README.md

 - When will you use setInterval, and how about setTimeout?
 - What is fetch api and how React Query improve fetching data?
 - What is elastic search?
 Is there any way to improve searching?
-- What's different between var, let, const?
-What is Closure?
-- What's different between primitive type and reference type?
-- What is Event Propagation, Event Loop, PrototypeChain?